MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 ### Filter types

-All types of metadata filters supported in Portal Management App are configurable within Power Pages studio and each one has a simplified name, which matches its visualization.
+All types of metadata filters supported in [Portal Management app](../configure/portal-management-app.md) are configurable within Power Pages studio and each one has a simplified name, which matches its visualization.
 Makers can also edit/delete the filters when working with list component inside the design studio.

 | Filter Visualization | Description  |
 |---------|---------|